The Piscataquog Trail, Manchester NH

 Hike Safe card: not just for mountain hikers

-For my New Hampshire readers, here’s a plea from me: if you haven’t purchased a Hike Safe card for 2023, please do so now.
+For my New Hampshire readers, here’s a plea from me: if you haven’t purchased a Hike Safe card, please do so now.
 Even if you’re sure you’ll never need to be rescued, buy one anyway.
 It will be a small way of supporting the state’s Search and Rescue fund.
 Sadly, demands on the fund never let up.

 I write this as I hear news about a hiker who perished upstate while attempting a solo hike on a mountain ridge in winter weather.
 A few weeks ago, another hiker lost her life in the same area.
 Rescue attempts, which became recovery missions, involved professional conservation officers from New Hampshire Fish and Game plus many volunteers.